-I love Roma.
+I love Rome!
 Yes, it can be chaotic, and crowded.
 The traffic in the streets can be daunting for visitors who have chosen to drive around town, and even for those who attempt to cross a street.
 But, even with all of that, the city is wonderful, and filled with amazing things to see, and fantastic restaurants in which to dine, which I will talk about in future blogs.

-A short walk over the Ponte Milvio takes you to Piazza Mancini, where it is possible to catch either trams, or local buses, to go almost anywhere in the city.
+A short walk over the Ponte Milvio takes you to Piazza Mancini, where it is possible to catch either, trams or local buses, to go almost anywhere in the city.

-There is always something happening in this large public square.
+There is always something happening in this large, public square.

-Via del Corso is one of the city’s main shopping streets, and it is always crowded with people, tourists and Romans alike
+Via del Corso is one of the city’s main shopping streets, and it is always crowded with people, tourists, and Romans alike.

-Even the doors in Roma are wonderful!
+Even the doors in Rome are wonderful!

-One of my favorite spots in Roma is Piazza del Rotonda, the square in front of the Pantheon.
-I make it a point to visit this piazza every time that I travel to Roma, and I also make a quick trip inside of the ancient church.
+One of my favorite spots in Rome is Piazza della Rotonda, the square in front of the Pantheon.
+I make it a point to visit this piazza every time I travel to Rome, and I also make a quick trip inside of the ancient church.
 This is certainly something that everyone traveling to this city should see!

-Even dogs dress well in Roma!
+Even dogs dress well in Rome!

-Next up: More from Roma
+Next up: More from Rome!

 Note: This blog is written in English and Spanish, and the author takes no responsibility for the quality of any other translations that may appear.
 If you have enjoyed this post, please, check out our archives for more posts from Rome, as well as other Italian destinations.
 Grazie!